HallofFamer/CLox/README.md

 - Anonymous classes/traits similar to anonymous functions/lambda.
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
 - CLox Standard Library for packages `lang`, `util`, `collection`, `io` and `network` in bullt-in namespace `clox.std`.
-- Raise exception with `throw` keyword, and exception handling with try/catch/finally statement
+- Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.
+- Interceptor methods which are invoked automatically when getting/setting properties, invoking methods or throwing exceptions.
 - Customized Runtime configuration for CLox using clox.ini.
 - Allow loading lox source files in lox script and another lox source file with `require` keyword.
 - Cross-platform build with Cmake and package manager with vcpkg.